 I got this Oban Distiller’s Edition as a gift from a friend visiting from India.
 I was not really impressed with the Oban 14 yo.
 As much as I love the sea, the bitter lemon and old wood character of the 14 yo was underwhelming.
 I have been hesitant to try the Oban Distiller’s Edition, but the bottle has been staring at me, begging to be tasted, so I decided that, today is the day… lets see if this Oban release can change my mind about the Oban Distillery.
 The fact that it was aged in Montilla Fino might add that interesting sweeter note, that I like in whisky.

 Another reason for choosing this dram on Friday the 10th, is International Scotch Day.
-It is an initiative launched by Diageo, where the company opened all of its Scottish distillery visitor centres free of charge, as well as the Diageo Archive to the public for the first time.
+It is an initiative launched by Diageo, where the company opened all of its Scottish distillery visitor centers free of charge, as well as the Diageo Archive to the public for the first time.
 The day they chose is the birthday of Alexander Walker, he of Johnnie Walker fame. #LoveScotch #InternationalScotch

 Tasting notes on the Oban Distiller’s Edition Single Malt whisky